 Gozinaki is a traditional Georgian candy made of caramelized nuts, usually walnuts, cooked in honey and served exclusively on New Year's Eve and Christmas.
 I like to make them also for Hanukkah and Purim.
 This candy is a perfect holiday gift for friends or neighbors; it is versatile, tasty and beautiful.
-You can make Gozinaki with all kinds of nuts or seeds.
-In our family I am known for playing with recipes and adding my own touch even to traditional dishes.
-This time I caramelized the walnuts in a combination of honey and pomegranate molasses, added dried apricot pieces soaked in dark rum, almond extract -- and I also made a chocolate layer, which makes the slicing a lot easier and the candy even tastier. —Kukla
+You can make gozinaki with all kinds of nuts or seeds.
+In our family, I am known for playing with recipes and adding my own touch even to traditional dishes.
+This time I caramelized the walnuts in a combination of honey and pomegranate molasses, added dried apricot pieces soaked in dark rum and almond extract, and I also made a chocolate layer, which makes the slicing a lot easier and the candy even tastier. —Kukla

 I used author's recipe for pomegranate molasses, and it had a great taste!
 This is a wonderful candy, with a subtle tang from the pomegranate.
 Nuts, dried fruit, and chocolate stud throughout, and they're so simple to make.
-They'd make a lovely edible gift. - carbonarasuz
+They'd make a lovely edible gift. —cratecooking

 For the Gozinaki

 Toast walnuts lightly at 350° F for 10 minutes; then chop them coarsely.
 In a deep saucepan, bring the honey and pomegranate molasses to a boil.
 Stir in the nuts and apricot pieces.
-Cook while stirring over medium-low heat for 10-12 minutes, until the mixture is thick.
+Cook while stirring over medium-low heat for 10 to 12 minutes, until the mixture is thick.
 Be careful not to burn it.

-- Pour the mixture out onto a moistened wooden board or a baking sheet lined with parchment paper and lightly sprayed with cooking spray.
-Using a spatula, spread the mixture in 1/2-inch thick rectangle.
+Pour the mixture out onto a moistened wooden board or a baking sheet lined with parchment paper and lightly sprayed with cooking spray.
+Using a spatula, spread the mixture into a 1/2-inch thick rectangle.
 Let stand until hardened.

 Chocolate Ganache layer (makes 1 cup)

-- Place chocolate and espresso powder in a medium bowl.
+Place chocolate and espresso powder in a medium bowl.
 In a saucepan, bring cream to a simmer.
 Pour over chocolate; whisk gently until smooth.
-Let cool until thick yet pourable, 2-3 minutes.
-Pour over the hardened Gozinaki and, using an offset spatula, evenly spread all over the top and cool.
+Let cool until thick yet pourable, 2 to 3 minutes.
+Pour over the hardened gozinaki and, using an offset spatula, evenly spread all over the top and cool.